yuezijie/yuezijie.github.io/index.md

 ## News
+- **Apr.
+2022**  Hamed will be joining us as a post-doc research fellow.
+Welcome!
 - **Mar.
 2022**  One paper accepted to CVPR 2022, code and models are available at [here](https://github.com/dyabel/detpro).
 - **Feb.
 2022**  PhD Studentship Opportunity: [Visual Learning and Understanding with Multi-task and Limited Supervision](https://www.findaphd.com/phds/project/visual-learning-and-understanding-with-multi-task-and-limited-supervision/?p142242).
 - **Jan.
 2022**  Call for Papers: [Special Issue on Developing Reliable Machine Learning Methods for Autonomous Systems](https://www.springer.com/journal/43684/updates/20046000).